 The student must provide a copy of the dissertation to each member of the faculty committee and allow each committee member at least four weeks to read and comment on it.
 If one or more committee members believe that there are significant errors or shortcomings in the dissertation or that the scope or nature of the work is not adequate, the student must address these shortcomings before scheduling a defense.
 Once the committee members are in agreement that the dissertation is ready to be defended (although minor errors or matters of controversy may still exist), the final examination date may be scheduled by the student in consultation with the committee.
-The date must be reported to the Graduate Dean, and one copy of the dissertation filed, no later than three weeks before the proposed date of the final examination.

 The Ph.D. final examination consists of an open seminar on the dissertation work followed by a closed examination by the faculty committee.
 During the examination, the student is expected to explain the significance of the dissertation research, justify the methods employed, and defend the conclusions reached.
 At the conclusion of the examination, the committee shall vote on whether both the written dissertation and the student's performance on the exam are of satisfactory quality to earn a University of California Ph.D. degree.
-A majority is required for a pass.
+Unanimous consensus of the examination committee is required for a pass.
 Members of the committee may vote to make passing the exam contingent on corrections and/or revisions to the dissertation.
 In this case, the committee will select one member, normally the graduate advisor, who will be responsible for approving the final version of the dissertation that is submitted to Graduate Division.